Wigner Function Tomography via Optical Parametric Amplification

+Figure~\ref{idea}a shows the idea of our method.
+A quantum state $|\Psi\rangle$ is fed into a phase-sensitive optical parametric amplifier (OPA), with the squeezing parameter $G$.
+The OPA amplifies a certain quadrature $x_\theta=x\cos{\theta}+p\sin{\theta}$, where $x$ and $p$ are the position and momentum quadratures, and $\theta$ is the amplification phase being determined by the pump.
+The OPA amplifies $x_\theta$ by a factor $e^{G}$ and simultaneously de-amplifies the conjugate quadrature by the same amount.
+If $G$ is sufficiently high, the amplified quadrature $x_\theta$ dominates the output signal, and therefore, direct detection allows for extracting information about the quadrature $x_\theta$.
+Indeed, the photon-number operator after the amplification, $\hat{N}_\theta =\hat{x}'^2_\theta+\hat{p}'^2_\theta-\frac{1}{2}$, with $\hat{x}'_\theta=e^G \hat{x}_\theta$ and $\hat{p}'_\theta=e^{-G}\hat{p}_\theta$ being the output quadratures, under sufficiently high $G$ will have contribution only from the amplified quadrature,

 At this point, the statistics of $N_{\theta}$ replicate those of $x_\theta^2$.
-We can thus obtain the probability distribution $P(|x_\theta|)$~\cite{Supp} and then, provided the input state is axially symmetric, $P(x_\theta)=P(-x_\theta)$, also the complete quadrature probability distribution,
+We can thus obtain the continuous-variable probability distribution $P(|x_\theta|)$ (see Supplemental document 1B) and then, provided the input state is axially symmetric, $P(x_\theta)=P(-x_\theta)$, also the complete quadrature probability distribution,

-With this approach, the losses present after amplification will not affect the obtained quadrature distributions, since the detection inefficiency just scales down the photon numbers, preserving the shape of the distribution.
-Therefore, provided the quadratures are amplified before being disturbed, quadrature distributions can still be retrieved no matter what optical losses and detection inefficiencies are present after amplification.
+With this approach, the losses present after amplification will not affect the obtained quadrature distributions, since the detection inefficiency just scales down the photon numbers, preserving the envelope of their distribution.
+Therefore, provided the quadratures are sufficiently amplified before being disturbed, quadrature distributions can still be retrieved no matter what optical losses and detection inefficiencies are present after amplification.

-The detection scheme does not require photon-number resolution; after sufficient amplification, the photon number is measured as a continuous variable (intensity), by photocurrent or charge-integrating detectors like p-i-n diodes, charge-coupled devices (CCDs), or spectrometers.
-Typical values of the squeezing parameter in setups using strongly pumped parametric down-conversion (PDC) can reach $G=15$~\cite{Iskhakov2012Jun}, which enables amplification by more than ten orders of magnitude.
-For the same reason, the detection noise is not a restriction either.
+The detection scheme does not require photon-number resolution; after sufficient amplification, the photon number is measured as intensity, by photocurrent or charge integrating detectors like p-i-n diodes, charge-coupled devices (CCDs), or spectrometers.
+Such detection schemes smoothen the photon -number distribution~\cite{PhysRevA.88.023822}, turning the photon number into a continuous variable.
+Typical values of the squeezing parameter in setups using strongly pumped parametric down-conversion (PDC) can reach $G=15$~\cite{Iskhakov2012Jun}.
+This value enables amplification by more than ten orders of magnitude, although in practice, even three to four orders suffice.
+For this reason, the detection noise is not a restriction either.
 It follows that the brightness of the state under study is not a limitation for this tomography scheme; it can be applied to both bright and faint states down to the single-photon level.